Locations:

 How is anorexia diagnosed?

-A healthcare provider can diagnose a person with anorexia based on the criteria for anorexia nervosa listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) published by the American Psychiatric Association.
-The three criteria for anorexia nervosa under the DSM-5 include:
+A healthcare provider can diagnose anorexia nervosa based on the criteria for it listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+The three criteria include:

-• Restriction of calorie consumption leading to weight loss or a failure to gain weight resulting in a significantly low body weight based on that person’s age, sex, height and stage of growth.
+• Restriction of calorie consumption that leads to weight loss or a failure to gain weight.
+This results in a significantly low body weight based on your age, sex, height and stage of growth.

 • Intense fear of gaining weight or becoming “fat.”

-Even if all of the DSM-5 criteria for anorexia aren’t met, a person can still have a serious eating disorder.
-DSM-5 criteria classifies the severity of anorexia according to body mass index (BMI).
-Individuals who meet the criteria for anorexia but who aren’t underweight despite significant weight loss have what’s known as atypical anorexia.
+The DSM-5 criteria classify the severity of anorexia according to body mass index (BMI).
+People who meet the criteria for anorexia but don’t have underweight despite significant weight loss have atypical anorexia.

-If signs and symptoms of anorexia are present, a healthcare provider will begin an evaluation by performing a complete medical history and physical examination.
-The provider or a mental health professional will likely ask questions about the following topics:
+If you have signs and symptoms of anorexia, a provider will do a complete medical history and physical exam.
+The provider will likely ask questions about your:

 • Exercise history.